nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

-# Felix Clennon Rogers and Mary Tellous Rogers
+# Report on the Lives of Felix Clennon Rogers and Mary Tellous Rogers

 ## Early Life and Background

 Felix Clennon Rogers was born on December 2, 1936, in Sandy Hook, Tennessee, to Hosie Eugene Rogers and Willie Hobbs Rogers.
 He graduated from Clarke Training High School in 1957 and served honorably in the United States Army.
 Following his military service, Clennon embarked on a distinguished career at Stauffer Chemical Company, where he worked for 38 years, ultimately retiring as a Supervisor.

+Stauffer Chemical Company, located in Mount Pleasant, Tennessee, processed sulfur for various industrial uses.
+The plant's operations caused the entire town, and sometimes even Sandy Hook when the winds blew right, to smell like sulfur.
+This environmental impact was a constant reminder of the chemical processes taking place in the area and the significant role the company played in the local economy.

 Mary Tellous Rogers was born on September 27, 1936.
 She married Clennon on September 27, 1958.
 Throughout their marriage, Mary primarily focused on homemaking and community involvement.
 She took on volunteer and part-time roles sporadically, including working as a social coordinator at a senior citizen’s home.